 “People without the knowledge of their past history, origin and culture is like a tree without roots.” —Marcus Garvey

-Carter & Cecilia Davidson (front row sitting on right) and Eva Davidson their daughter (standing on far right 2nd row)
+My Great Grandparents Carter & Cecilia Davidson (couple in front row sitting on right) and Eva Davidson their daughter, my grandmother (standing on far right 2nd row)

 The more we understand our heritage, the more we understand ourselves.

 Nancy Jordan and Granddaughter Emelia Jordan - 2020

 Having a family tree helps us to learn about the past family members whom we never had the opportunity to meet.
 But it still can create a bond with these distant family members even though they are long gone.
 There's no doubting the fact that getting familiar with one’s family history can bring a sense of pride.
 The knowledge that your ancestors had great inner strength can be a powerful motivator for anyone trying to understand our place in the world today.

 Is There a Difference Between Genealogy and Family History?
 Genealogy is the study of a family with the intent of making a pedigree, or genealogy.
 Genealogy records, along with DNA evidence, are necessary to document relationships between individuals in order to construct one’s pedigree.
 What is family history?
 Family history is the study of the lives, relationships, and understanding your ancestor’s life story.
 I am a amateur researcher who has an intense interest in my family history and would like to preserve their stories for future descendants.
 Both require vital dates, such as the date of birth, death, and marriage of ancestors.